 About by Humankind

-With their zero waste mouthwash or sustainable shampoo bottles and bars, by Humankind wants to make personal care kind on the planet.
+With their zero waste mouthwash and low-waste shampoo, by Humankind wants to make personal care kind on the planet.

 Combining mostly plant-based, scientifically-proven ingredients with compostable, refillable, or recyclable packaging, they aim to keep their impact small.